carpentries-incubator/jekyll-pages-novice/_episodes/arrays.md

 ~~~
 {: .language-yaml }

-The `- posts:` line says that our site includes this collection of files,
+The `posts:` line says that our site includes this collection of files,
 and `output: true` tells Jekyll to create a rendered HTML page from the content
 of each of these files.